dshute/dshute.github.io/_posts/2016-01-21-unity-audio.markdown

 #### What That Shit Do?

 Right now, it seems to be working adequately.
-It's no where near where I'd like it to do, but I could fairly easily drop this into any scene, cram a bunch of clips into, and have it happily play forever.
+It's nowhere near what I'd like it to do, but I could fairly easily drop this into any scene, cram a bunch of clips into it, and have it happily play forever.

 Where it falls down for me is right in the above statement.
-There's not logic to help it to do anything more interesting that just taking a single massive track, dropping it into an AudioSource component, and tick play on awake and loop.
+There's no logic to help it to do anything more interesting that just taking a single massive track, dropping it into an AudioSource component, and tick play on awake and loop.
 What I'd like to do is just have it build up on its own.
 Give a decision tree and let it keep generating the track as it goes.

 Since we're never going to "reach the end" we don't have to worry about having a specific ending.
 Clip 0 is our intro and is only ever played once.
 Outside of that, any other clip can and should have more than one possible target for next track.
 If we consider source and target as follows for an eight clip section.